DevCustodio/Learning-Adv.-CSS-/README.md

 #LEARNING CODES OF GIT N GITHUB

-It's difficult to link the remote with the local.
+It's a lil difficult to link the remote with the local.